OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-sdm.md

 <p class="caption">(\#fig:google-vis)Spatiotemporal visualization of the GBIF occurrence records of the Tiger mosquito.</p>
 </div>

-This shows that mosquito seems to be concentrated in the southern Europe (coast), although some adults have been spotted also in the Northern Europe.
-Note also that the mosquito seems to be continuously spreading with most of records in GBIF coming last 5 years.
+This shows that mosquito seems to be concentrated in the southern Europe, primarily along coast-line, although some adults have been spotted also in the Northern Europe.
+Note also that the mosquito seems to be continuously spreading across Europe, however, we are not sure if this is also just because there are more records in GBIF coming from the last 5 years.

 ## Generating pseudo-absence data

+Pseudo-absence points can be generated in several ways [@Iturbide2015].
 To generate pseudo-absence data we can use the [maxlike](https://github.com/rbchan/maxlike) package.
 First, we need to prepare enough ecological information that can help us map habitat of the species using all records for Europe.
 In the local folder we can find: